uriahf/rtichoke/README.md

 in Train / Test split or in order to check the fairness of the algorithms.

-*How?* The user is required to provide one vector of predictions for each population in a list and one vector for each outcome of the population in another list.
+*How?* The user is required to provide a list with one vector of predictions for each population and a list with one vector of outcomes for each population.

 <!-- ```{r echo=FALSE} -->
 <!-- library(rtichoke) -->